Kingsley Hall: Powis Road site

 Kingsley Hall (on Powis Road) was opened on 15 September 1928.
 The building included residential units or cells, and also had a clubroom and dining room, kitchen, office and a space for worship.

 Gandhi

-The new building would receive its most famous visitor just a few years after it opened.
 In 1931 Mahatma Gandhi accepted an invitation to stay there while he took part in talks on the future of India.
 He stayed in a small cell-bedroom on the roof, sleeping on the roof itself when the weather was suitable.